jrouillard/TileGen/README.md

 <img src="https://github.com/jrouillard/TileGen/blob/master/doc/tuto.gif?raw=true">

-If you want to use frames for animated tiles, you need an entry in this format (for 4 frames for instance):
+If you want to use frames for animated tiles, you need an input in this format (for 4 frames for instance):

 <img src="https://github.com/jrouillard/TileGen/blob/master/doc/frames.png?raw=true" width=200>